DCAN-Labs/simnibs_cifti_tools_RTD2/docs/Efield_generator.md

 ### Optimization Matrix

 Based on the desired coordinates of simulation, the pipleine produces and stores the the optimal coordinate postion for all cases.
-Simnibs Cifti Tools also converts the matrix into a form ready for Efield generator and [Brainsight](https://brainbox-neuro.com/products/brainsight-tms-navigation), a neuronavigation system that is essential in improving the accuracy, reliability, and repeatability of non-invasive brain stimulation experiments.
+Simnibs Cifti Tools also converts the matrix into a form ready for Efield generator and [Brainsight](https://brainbox-neuro.com/products/brainsight-tms-navigation), a neuronavigation system used in non-invasive brain stimulation experiments.

 The matrix defining coil position and directions will be saved as opt_matrix.txt and has the form